mac-egirls/mcmaster-cs-wiki/courses/y4/courselist.md

 - Recommended for COMPSCI 4ML3, but has been said that you do not cover much linear optimization in the course

 ### COMPSCI 4ML3 - Introduction to Machine Learning
-- Has been said that COMPSCI 3DM3 (Intro to Data Mining) is a better way to prep for this course than Linear Optimization
 - Uses calc 2, stats (2d03 or 3y03), and linear algebra (1b03)

 See Also: